flatironinstitute/sciware-intern-mentors/github-code-review.md

 and also makes it easier to discuss with collaborators, since everyone can see the work in progress.
 * When the change developer believes their changes are complete, they open a pull request and ask their colleagues to review the changes.
-* Colleagues review the changes using Github tools, and have the opportunity to ask questions and make suggestions for further improvement.
+* Colleagues review the changes using GitHub tools, and have the opportunity to ask questions and make suggestions for further improvement.
 This can include discussions of specific lines of code.
 * When enough reviewers agree that the changes solve the issue in an agreed-upon way, a reviewer will accept the changes into the main branch and they will become official.
-This can be done by either a `git merge` on command line, or through the Github interface.
+This can be done by either a `git merge` on command line, or through the GitHub interface.

 ### Dealing with branch conflicts